sauravraiguru/ibmdevday2019-cloud/CloudWorkshop20June/README.md

 ## 1. Convert the IBM Cloud Lite account to Trial account

 You will be provided with PROMO Code.
-Account -- Apply Promo Code
+Login to [IBM Cloud](https://cloud.ibm.com) -> Click on Manage -> Account -> Account Settings -> Subscription & Feature Code -> Apply 'Promo' Code

-For instructions on how to apply the codes, review this page
-[IBM Cloud Sign up and PROMO Code](https://cloud.ibm.com/docs/account?topic=account-codes#codes)
+If still not able to find, for further instructions on how to apply the codes, view this page [IBM Cloud Sign up and PROMO Code](https://cloud.ibm.com/docs/account?topic=account-codes#codes)